+Unfortunately, threats to information security are increasingly part of everyday life for the customers we serve.
 Today more than ever, you need to know how to protect yourself against Internet and e-mail hazards like phishing, spyware, viruses, spam and more.
-The more you pay attention--and the more you know what to look out for--the better you can protect your identity, money, privacy and property.
+On this page, you will find useful information and education on ways you can take control to safeguard your identity, money, privacy and property.

 CURRENT SECURITY ALERTS